yusf4u/DSA_WORLD/README.md

 2. ### Visualisation Menu (Level Selection Style)
 Each data structure/algorithm is like a “level”:

+- Stack

+- Queue

 - Circular Queue

-- Stack

-- Tower of Hanoi

-- Sorting Land (Bubble, Insertion, etc.)

-- Linked List Cave, etc.
+- Linked List

+- Hanoi Tower

 Each level/icon could be clickable and take the user to that simulator.